idvorkin/idvorkin.github.io/_posts/2016-2-14-Health-In-The-Head.md

 author: "Igor Dvorkin"
 ---

 Fit in my head, isn't fit in reality.
-In the last few years I've learned this lesson for physical health, and now I’m learning it for emotional health.
+In the last few years I've learned this lesson for physical health, and now I'm learning it for emotional health.

 In physical health, I used to be 230 pounds and refused to diet.   in "my head" I thought I was healthy because I could run a fast 5 miles.
 BUT in reality, even though I had the building blocks of good physical health, I was physically unhealthy.
 Later,  I realized dieting was critical to my physical health.
 It took a while,  but I learned to diet sustainably, and now I'm 160 lbs.
 I still run the same 5 miles, BUT now I diet as well, so now i not only look healthy, but am healthy.